Healthy Diet and Healthy Weight

 • In short, the more green on the label, the healthier the choice.
 If you buy a food that has all or mostly green on the label

 A balanced diet contains foods from all the five major food groups.
-The Eatwell Guide above encourages us to:
+The Eatwell Guide above encourages us to eat:

-• eat at least five portions of a variety of fruit and vegetables every day
+• At least five portions of a variety of fruit and vegetables every day

-• base meals on potatoes, bread, rice, pasta or other starchy carbohydrates; choosing wholegrain versions where possible have some dairy or dairy alternatives (such as soya drinks); choosing lower fat and lower sugar options
+• Meals based on potatoes, bread, rice, pasta or other starchy carbohydrates; choosing wholegrain versions where possible have some dairy or dairy alternatives (such as soya drinks); choosing lower fat and lower sugar options

-• eat some beans, pulses, fish, eggs, meat and other proteins (including two portions of fish every week, one of which should be oily)
+• Beans, pulses, fish, eggs, meat and other proteins (including two portions of fish every week, one of which should be oily)

 Would you consider swapping some high sugar drinks for low sugar alternatives?